oosayeroo/sayer-randombox/Readme.md

 Discord - https://discord.gg/3WYz3zaqG5

-# A Random Box for QBCore Framework
+# A Random Box for QBCore/ESX

 -- Does exactly what it says on the tin(title), adds a box that when opened gives a random item or items based on what you configure it to. these boxes can be placed anywhere.